How To Secure Laravel API Authentication with Sanctum - Security Guide

 $request->user()->currentAccessToken()->delete();

-Deletes the token that has been generated and used by the user.
+This line deletes the token that was generated and used by the user, effectively logging them out.

 <?php